ejstover/GreatMigration/README.md

 **push_mist_port_config.py**

 Command-line version of the port-config builder/pusher.
 It accepts normalized JSON input and can test or apply to Mist switches.
+Use `--dry-run` to preview changes and `--exclude-interface` for each interface you want to skip; ranges such as `ge-0/0/1-3` are not supported.
 Refer to in-file comments for invocation patterns and rule customization.

 ---